adshre/Java_Notes/MultiThreading.md

         1. Extend Thread class than no other class can be extended as no multiple inheritence supported
         2. But possible with implementing Runnable
         3. Thread has more method including yield() , Runnable has sibgle abstract method run()

+# Interthread Communication

+Polling : Testing a condition repeatedly until it becomes true, wasting CPU cycle\
+Multi Threading tackels this problem.\
+Inter-thread communication is a mechanism in which a thread is paused running in its critical section and another thread is allowed to enter (or lock) in the same critical section to be executed.
+It is implemented by following methods of Object class:
+* wait() : It tells the calling thread to give up the lock and go to sleep until some other thread enters the same monitor and calls notify().
+* notify() : It wakes up one single thread that called wait() on the same object.
+It should be noted that calling notify() does not actually give up a lock on a resource.
+* notifyAll() : It wakes up all the threads that called wait() on the same object